Asian Forest Cooperation Organization

 Asian Forest Cooperation Organization (or AFoCO) is an intergovernmental organization in Asia aiming to strengthen forest cooperation by transforming proven technology and policies into concrete actions in the context of sustainable forest management to address the impact of climate change.

 History

 Background

-The establishment of AFoCO was proposed by South Korea at the ASEAN–Republic of Korea Commemorative Summit in 2009 in Jeju, South Korea.
+The establishment of AFoCO was proposed by the Republic of Korea at the ASEAN–Republic of Korea Commemorative Summit in 2009 in Jeju, Republic of Korea.
 The establishment of AFoCO was welcomed by all ASEAN leaders.